Frequently asked questions

 The PMB number is a required field in the BCG.
 It is also on the form 1583 itself.
 Since you have not been using PMB numbers till now but need to enter a PMB into the database for each mail recipient, we suggest that you assign a mailbox number to each of your clients, even if you don’t have physical mailboxes or don’t plan to make use of the number.
 However, now would also be an opportunity to actually start using the PMB number as part of the client mailing address for both office members and virtual clients to more reliably identify, store and distribute mail.

-How is “restricted delivery mail” being addressed?
-[Previously Item 5 on the PS1583].
-Thank you!
+8. How is “restricted delivery mail” being addressed (Previously Item 5 on the 1583)?

 The USPS addressed this question in their Federal Register published May 19, 2023.
 “Prior to this rule change, the only class of mail that was treated uniquely was restricted delivery mail.
 The prior rule allowed the PMB holder to specifically sign PS Form 1583 authorizing the CMRA to receive restricted delivery mail.
 If this portion of PS Form 1583 was not signed, the Postal Service was not supposed to deliver restricted delivery mail to that specific PMB.
 That rule has been an unworkable solution.
 The Postal Service provides single point delivery to a CMRA and the letter carrier delivering the mail to the CMRA has no knowledge or access to PS Forms 1583 submitted for the PMB holders and has no way to know if a piece of Restricted Mail should be withheld from delivery.
 Therefore, the final rule clarifies that a PMB holder will receive all mail via the CMRA address, including restricted delivery.”